petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/exploring-indexed-fields.md

 ## Inspecting the Document Source

-The indexed search document source shows exactly how content and application fields were indexed, and how the mappings were applied to each field.
+By inspecting the indexed search document source, you can see exactly how content and application fields were indexed, and how the mappings were applied to each field.
 For example, you can see how the mappings for nested object fields end up being stored in the index.
-The document source cannot show you the type of data and it does not contain mapped sub-fields.
+However, the document source cannot show you the type of data and it does not contain mapped sub-fields.

 ### Viewing Search Results in Document Form